AnneHartebrodt/earth-ml-sensitivity/README.md

 [More...](mutations.md)

+### Results

+In total we identified more than `30 alternative nanobodies` which are more thermostable compared to wildtype and putatively preserves the structure and function.

 An example of a predicted thermostable mutant nanobody for the `sdab344` wildtype, identified using the TEMPRO nanobodies dataset and the outlined steps.
 The mutant has a `Y>F` mutation in the CDR3 loop, which preserves the nanobody's structure compared to the wildtype.
 The predicted Tm for the mutant is 66°C, more than 19°C higher than the wildtype's Tm of 47°C.

 ![image](./figures/mutation_example.png)